Visit our other Wisconsin Historical Society websites!

 Date: 1840 ca.

-Description: A farm in Missouri with one wagon visible.
-Sketched by Wilkins on his 151-day journey from Missouri to California on the Overland Trail (also known as the...
+Description: Cathedral Rock in Wyoming with three wagons; sketched by Wilkins on his 151-day journey from Missouri to California on the Overland Trail (also known as th...

 Date: 1846 ca.